alphatroya/assetmate-cli/README.md

 ## Convert alpha

 Convert foreground color on placed on background with given alpha using linear interpolation.
-For cases when designers use alpha value on black colors for color adjustments.
+For cases when designers use alpha value with black colors for color adjustments.